I Hate You Meaning In Hindi

 In situations that require less intensity, alternatives to “नफरत” could be used.
 Phrases like “मुझे यह पसंद नहीं है” (I don’t like this) or “मैं इससे खुश नहीं हूँ” (I am not happy with this) are less confrontational.
 The choice of words can significantly impact the tone and reception of the message in Hindi culture.

-ALSO READ Dumb Meaning In Tamil
+ALSO READ Acquisition Meaning In Marathi

 Conclusion